tum-pbs/pbdl-book/overview.md

 - _Loss-terms_: the physical dynamics (or parts thereof) are encoded in the loss function, typically in the form of differentiable operations.
 The learning process can repeatedly evaluate the loss, and usually receives gradients from a PDE-based formulation.
-These soft-constraints sometimes also go under the name "physics-informed" training.
+These soft constraints sometimes also go under the name "physics-informed" training.

 - _Interleaved_: the full physical simulation is interleaved and combined with